 Modern tools, equipment, computing resources, and laboratories appropriate to the program must be available, accessible, and systematically maintained and upgraded to enable students to attain the student outcomes and to support program needs.
-Students must be provided appropriate guidance regarding the use of the tools, equipment, computing resources, and laboratories available to the program.

 Means of communication with students, and student access to laboratory and other facilities, must be adequate to support student success in the program, and to provide an atmosphere conducive to learning.
-Students must have access to appropriate training regarding the use of the resources available to them.
+Students must be provided appropriate guidance regarding the use of tools, equipment, computing resources, and laboratories available to the program, and have access to appropriate training regarding the use of other resources available to them.